dbbs-lab/bsb-core/docs/getting-started/include_morphos.rst

 .. note::

-    This guide is a continuation of the |:books:| :doc:`Getting Started guide </getting-started/getting-started>`.
+    This guide is a continuation of the :doc:`Getting Started guide </getting-started/getting-started_reconstruction>`.

 .. hint::